kaiyou/wellfed/SPEC.md

 displaying some features that are common to federations and other services, and being properly referenced when it is mentioned as a relation in a federated service.

+## ``name`` (type: string)

+The server name, i.e. its technical name inside the federation, might be a fully qualified domain name, a domain name exposing ``SRV`` records, or any other technical way of representing a server name inside a federation.

 ## ``owners`` (type: list of dictionaries)